Insurance and Investment Benefits

 - Professional registration/certification exam fees paid by BIA.

-- Dues to one professional/technical society per year paid by BIA.
+- Dues to professional/technical societies paid by BIA.

 - Semi-annual company-wide staff meetings.